What is Button Up?

 When you factor in the added comfort the insulation brings to you and your family, BUTTON UP is even more attractive.

 O.K.
 Now the big question we know you're dying to ask.
 Why would an electric utility offer an incentive for someone to use less of its product?

 It has to do with being better stewards of the energy produced today.
 Heat that escapes as a result of poor insulation is simply a waste of today's precious resources.
 By making your home more energy-efficient, the entire utility becomes more efficient.

 Also, reducing current energy requirements curtails the need for future generating capacity.
 It's less expensive for everyone -- including you, the consumer -- to pay an incentive today that reduces demand, than it will be to build an expensive power plant in the years to come.

 What do you do next?
-Look through the booklet "Insulating for Comfort and Savings."
-It shows you a number of ways you can improve the energy-efficiency of your home.
-Then call your co-op for an energy audit.
-After the audit is completed, the co-op representative will work with you to design specific steps you can take to BUTTON UP!
+Call your Nolin for an energy audit.
+After the audit is completed, the energy advisor will work with you to design specific steps you can take to BUTTON UP!